Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Introduction

 This contribution centers on the study of the variance of bounded random variables.
-The primary goal of this work is to derive confidence intervals for the variance that both well work in practice and are asymptotically equivalent to those derived from the oracle Bernstein inequality.
-More specifically, we seek confidence intervals whose width's leading term matches that of the oracle Bernstein confidence interval, i.e., $\sqrt{2 \V \lb (X_i-\mu)^2\rb \log (1 / \alpha)}$.
-We refer to such confidence intervals as \textit{sharp}.
+Assume for the moment that we observe $X_1, \ldots, X_n$, which are independent and identically distributed to $X$, which is a random variable taking values on $[0, 1]$ with mean $\mu$ and variance $\mathbb{V}(X)$.
+The primary goal of this work is to derive confidence intervals for $\V(X)$ that both well work in practice and are asymptotically equivalent to those derived from the oracle Bernstein inequality.
+More specifically, we seek fully empirical confidence intervals whose width's leading term matches that of the $[0,1]$-valued oracle Bernstein confidence interval for $\V(X)$.
+To recall, Bernstein's inequality for $\V(X)$ implies that $\mathbb{P}(\mathbb{V}(X) \in C_n) \geq 1 - \alpha$ with $C_n = [D_n - R_n, D_n + R_n]$, where $D_n$ is the center of the confidence interval and $R_n$ is the radius

+The challenge in constructing the above interval in practice is that both $\mu$ and $2 \V \lb (X_i-\mu)^2\rb$ are unknown.
+A fully empirical confidence interval is called \textit{sharp} if its width asymptotically matches that of the first term above, including constants.
 To elaborate, when estimating the mean, Bernstein inequalities \citep{bernstein_theory_1927, bennett1962probability} are widely known for leading to closed-form, tight confidence intervals.
 However, their practicality is limited, as they require knowing a bound on the variance of the random variables (that is better than the trivial bound implied by the bounds on the random variables).
 For this reason, they establish a natural ``oracle'' benchmark for fully empirical confidence sets that only exploit knowledge on the bound of the random variables.